It's All Over Now

 "It's All Over Now" is a song written by Bobby Womack and his sister-in-law Shirley Womack.
-It was first released by The Valentinos, featuring Bobby Womack, in 1964.
-The Rolling Stones heard it on its release and quickly recorded a cover version, which became their first number-one hit in the United Kingdom, in July 1964.
+It was first released by the Valentinos, featuring Bobby Womack, in 1964, as the follow-up to their first hit, "Lookin' for a Love".
+The Rolling Stones heard it on its release and quickly recorded a cover version, which became their first number one hit in the United Kingdom, in July 1964.

 The Valentinos version

 The Valentinos recorded the song at United Recording in Hollywood on March 24, 1964, and released it two months later.
 It entered the Billboard Hot 100 on June 27, 1964, and stayed on the chart for two weeks, peaking at number 94.